jianershi/jianershi.github.io/_posts/2013-11-27-Philips-Hue-Remote-API-Explained.markdown

 ##Authentication

-I haven't figure out how to do authentication automatically remotely.
-Right now you have to do this: The idea is to fake as official iOS APP which has the ability to control remotely when enabled.
+I haven't figure out a reliable way to do authentication automatically.
+The following procedures needs to be automated: The idea is to fake as official iOS APP which has the ability to control remotely when enabled.
 We will need to get `BRIDGEID` and `ACCESSTOKEN` to pass the authentication step for remote control.

 1. Find your `BRIDGEID` from [https://www.meethue.com/api/nupnp](https://www.meethue.com/api/nupnp). (or in [My bridge](https://www.meethue.com/en-US/user/preferencessmartbridge) page on the meethue website and by clicking on "Show me more")